budryerson/TFMini-Plus/README.md

 The 'getData( dist, flux, temp)' function passes back three measurement values.
 It returns a boolean value and also sets the status byte.
 Fewer errors occur if the rate of data sampling roughly matches the device's output data frame rate.

-The 'buildCommand( cmnd, param)' function sends a 32bit command and a 32bit parameter to the device.
+The 'sendCommand( cmnd, param)' function sends a 32bit command and a 32bit parameter to the device.
 It returns a boolean value and also sets the status byte.
 A command (cmnd) must be selected from the library's list of twelve defined commands.
 A parameter (param) may be entered directly as an unsigned number, but it is better to choose from the Library's defined parameters because **an erroneous parameter can block communication and there is no external means of resetting the device to factory defaults.**

 Any change of device settings (frame rate or baud rate) must be followed by a SAVE_SETTINGS command or the changed values will be lost when the power is removed.